Random header image... Refresh for more!

 2 garlic cloves, peeled and minced

-14.5-ounce can petite-cut diced tomatoes, undrained
+14.5-ounce can of petite-cut diced tomatoes, undrained

 6-ounce can tomato paste